- U.S. Senate hearing on energy dependence and vulnerabilities

 [The RATE of World oil production (also known as Peak Oil) peaked in 2005 and has been on a plateau since then.
 Hirsch wrote that we ought to prepare 20 years ahead of time for peak production, but he should … Continue reading

-Why do political, economic, and scientific leaders deny Peak Oil and Climate Change? by Alice Friedemann, www.energyskeptic.com last updated June 23, 2015 1) Political and economic leaders actually believe the neoclassical tenet that higher oil prices will result in more … Continue reading
+Why do political, economic, and scientific leaders deny Peak Oil and Climate Change? by Alice Friedemann, www.energyskeptic.com last updated November 30, 2015 Let me first say that Congress and especially the military is very much aware of the energy crisis. … Continue reading

-The Oiliness of Everything: Invisible Oil and Energy Payback Time.
-By Alice Friedemann, August 23, 2014.
-Just as fish swim in water, we swim in oil.
-You can’t understand the predicament we’re in until you can see the oil that … Continue reading
+The Oiliness of Everything: Invisible Oil and Energy Payback Time By Alice Friedemann, www.energyskeptic.com August 23, 2014 (last update 8-28-2015) Just as fish swim in water, we swim in oil.
+You can’t understand the predicament we’re in until you can … Continue reading

 United States Energy Information Administration FAQ Coal Does EIA have county-level energy production data?
 Does EIA have projections for energy production, consumption, and prices for individual states?
 Does EIA publish coking coal prices?
 From what country does the U.S. import … Continue reading